xuetaoma/Instrument_Codes/README.md

 This driver is adapted from the [Qcodes repository](https://microsoft.github.io/Qcodes/drivers_api/QuantumDesign.html#qcodes.instrument_drivers.QuantumDesign.DynaCool), with modifications to support the **PPMS DynaCool 14T** system.

-**Note:** Different models of DynaCool systems return slightly different response formats.
+**Note:** Different models of DynaCool systems return different response formats.
 This code is tailored for **PPMS 14T** and may not work out-of-the-box with other models.

 ---